C2DH/ranketwo/_units/boder/clip.en.md

 documents:
   - david-boder
 ---
-An account on how the collection of interviews with concentrationcamp survivors created by David Boder in 1946 has been turned into an interactive website in 2009
+An account describing how the collection of interviews with concentration camp survivors created by David Boder in 1946 was turned into an interactive website in 2009.

 <!-- more -->